Your record player works hard for you.

 If you don’t have a record store nearby and want buy these things online, I’ll put links below in the appropriate sections for products I recommend on Amazon.
 You can also just get a complete cleaning kit that includes everything you need.

 Regular Record Player Maintenance Tasks

 If you want to keep your turntable running smoothly and protect your delicate vinyl discs, you need to perform these regular maintenance tasks.
-None are difficult or demanding.
+It doesn’t matter whether you have a budget model, a high-end model or a vertical turntable, you need to do these maintenance tasks.
+Luckily, none are difficult or demanding.